External cephalic version (ECV) - breech pregnancy - Breech presentation

 How an ECV works

-In Ireland, the ECV procedure is normally performed by an experienced obstetrician.
+An experienced obstetrician normally performs the ECV procedure.
 Your baby's heart will be monitored during and after the procedure.
 Many obstetricians also use an ultrasound scan to guide the procedure.

 Gentle pressure is applied to your abdomen (tummy).
 This helps the baby turn from a breech position to a head-down position.